 Aminex’s AMXT 1501/DFMO consists of two drugs, an FDA approved polyamine synthesis inhibitor (DFMO, eflornithine) and a novel potent polyamine uptake, or transport, inhibitor (AMXT 1501).
 Convincing animal data confirm the potential for AMXT 1501/DFMO to be an important cancer therapeutic against tumors driven, or caused, by MYC and/or RAS oncogenes.
-It is believed that AMXT 1501/DFMO should be effective against numerous difficult-to-treat, adult cancers driven by mutations in the RAS and MYC oncogenes including pancreatic, prostate, skin/melanoma, breast, non-small cell lung and colorectal cancers.
+It is believed that AMXT 1501/DFMO should be effective against numerous difficult-to-treat, adult cancers driven by mutations in the RAS and MYC oncogenes including glioblastoma, pancreatic, prostate, skin/melanoma, breast, non-small cell lung and colorectal cancers.
 Additionally, early tests have shown AMXT 1501/DFMO to be effective against neuroblastoma (NB), an especially aggressive childhood nerve cancer driven by the MYC oncogene.
-AMXT 1501/DFMO also has potential to be used in combination with promising immune checkpoint inhibitors, other suppressor cell modulators and other immunotherapy approaches.
+AMXT 1501/DFMO also has potential to be used in combination with promising immune checkpoint inhibitors, suppressor cell modulators and other immunotherapy approaches.